There's a simple explanation for why you might come across an extra drive in almost any situation.

 Here's something really important to keep in mind: our MileIQ algorithm prefers to upload a drive that we're not entirely certain about rather than assuming it's not important to you and tossing it aside.

-The most common reasons for these extra drives are:
+Let's look at the most common reasons behind these extra drives:

 Logged into Multiple Devices

-- One trick is to keep Apple or Google maps open on the device while it's connected to WiFi (for a couple of hours).
-The idea here is that the GPS function in the maps application will help the base station to 're-learn' the new, correct location.
-This has been successful in many cases.
+Keep Apple Maps or Google Maps open on your device while it's connected to WiFi (for a few hours).
+The concept is that the GPS function in the maps app can help the base station "re-learn" the accurate new location.
+This has worked well in many cases.

 If you weren't logged into multiple devices and you haven't recently moved, take a look at our Drive Detection Best Practices.
 These tips will help you set up your device for optimal drive detection.